Belleville, Ontario: History

 The settlement was first called Singleton's Creek after an early settler, George Singleton.
 Next it was called Meyer's Creek, after prominent settler and industrialist John Walden Meyers (1745–1821), one of the founders of Belleville.
-He built a sawmill and grist mill.
+There he built a sawmill and grist mill.
 After an 1816 visit to the settlement by colonial administrator Sir Francis Gore and his wife, Lady Annabella Gore, it was renamed as Belleville in her honour.

 Henry Corby, who arrived in 1832 with his new wife Alma Williams (they had married before immigrating), settled in Belleville.
 He was a merchant, setting up a grocery store and other businesses.
 He founded the H. Corby Distillery, and promoted the municipality.
 He also represented it in Parliament.

 Their son Henry Corby Jr. (Harry) took over the family business and continued to support the town: he donated funding to create the public library, helped develop the park at Massassaga Point, established the Corby Charitable Fund, helped raise funds to build the first bridge across the Bay of Quinte and donated the land and development of Corby Park.

 In 1836 Belleville became an incorporated village.
 By 1846, it had a population of 2040.
 Several stone buildings were soon constructed, including a jail and court house, as well as some of the seven churches.
 Transportation to other communities was by stagecoach and, in summer, by steamboat along the lake.
 Two weekly newspapers were published.
 The post office received mail daily.
 Several court and government offices were located here.
 In addition to tradesmen, there was some small industry, three cloth factories, a paper mill, two grist mills, three tanneries and two breweries.
 The seventeen taverns outnumbered the churches and most businesses.
 The oldest surviving residence within the original boundaries, 67 South Front Street, was built by Alexander Oliphant Petrie in 1814.

 With the completion of the Grand Trunk Railway in 1856, Belleville became an important railway junction.
 Added to a booming trade in lumber and successful farming in the area, the railway helped increase the commercial and industrial growth.
 Belleville was incorporated as a town in 1850.